 Long Term Disability Claims Attorneys for Stroke-Related Impairments

 Are you temporarily or permanently disabled as a result of a stroke?
 Has this stroke-related impairment prevented you from returning to your job, resulting in a loss of income?
 If so, you might be entitled to long-term disability benefits.
-The long-term disability claims attorneys at Abell and Capitan Law can file a claim for you or help you appeal a denied claim to get you the benefits you deserve.
+The long-term disability claims attorneys at Capitan Law can file a claim for you or help you appeal a denied claim to get you the benefits you deserve.

 Any stroke victim can suffer a stroke-related impairment due to the stroke’s effect on the brain.
 The nature and severity of your disability depend on which part of the brain was affected, as well as the amount of time your blood flow to your cells was disrupted.

 You shouldn’t have to struggle financially as well as physically after your stroke.
 Call Capitan Law today at (267) 419-7888 for a free consultation about getting benefits.

 Causes of Strokes and Types of Stroke-Related Impairments

 Sometimes strokes happen for seemingly no reason.
 Other times they occur if you are in a high-risk category, perhaps due to family history, age, an underlying medical condition, or even from certain medications you are taking.

 The primary types of strokes include:

 - Ischemic stroke – the most common, caused by blood clots.

 - Hemorrhagic stroke – weak blood vessels leak or break.
 Less common than ischemic.